Listed below are the most common classroom accommodations offered through TDS. Click to expand each section for further information.

 Assistance with Notes

 Assistance with notes is offered to students based on medical documentation.
 It is the student’s responsibility to work with the instructor to ensure notes are received in a timely manner.
-Having assistance with notes does not relieve students of the necessity to attend class.
-If a student fails to attend class, the notetaker is not obligated to provide the student with materials from the missed class.
+Having assistance with notes does not relieve students of the necessity to attend class or take their own notes.
+If a student fails to attend class, the instructor is not obligated to provide the student with materials from the missed class.
 It is the student’s responsibility to notify the instructor when he or she needs to miss class.
 If the student misses three classes without notifying TDS or the instructor, the student may lose their accommodation privileges.
 The student may request an appeal of the decision through the grievance procedures.

-If the student requesting the assistance with notes accommodation will not have an available notetaker, then assistance will be requested from instructors to identify students in each course willing to provide copies of their own notes.
+Assistance will be requested from instructors to identify students in each course willing to provide copies of their own notes.
+Alternatively, instructors may provide their own notes.
 Arrangements will be made for the copies to be produced with the appropriate department for the class, or NCR paper (or Carbon Paper) will be provided to the TDS-registered student for use to have multiple copies of notes.

 Sign Language Interpreters